UtsavBhamra/Code_Debug_Q1_BTSC/README.md

    rails s
 7. open the web app

+Ensure you are using the right ruby version.

 ## Features
 * This is a basic buddy app designed to store and retrieve user friends.